GANESH312006/codehub-project-A/README.md

-This is just an sample project with no usecases
+This is just an sample project and doesn't have any major usecases or features.